-Browse a variety of exhibits relating to the culture, nature and history of the San Joaquin River and environs.
-Exhibits are available to the public when the River Center is open, Saturdays and Sundays, 10:00 – 3:00.
+All Exhibits are available to the public when the River Center is open, Saturdays and Sundays, 10:00 am – 3:00 pm.

-River Runs Through it From Sierra snowmelt to the Sacramento San Joaquin Delta, the water of the San Joaquin River brings life to Central California.
-Now, see and touch this one of a kind, handcrafted model of the San Joaquin River and the land and water features that drain into it.
-Removable, hand-painted wooden pegs let visitors learn firsthand what kinds of plants, animals and other features are found in the 13,537 acres that make up the San Joaquin River Watershed.
-This new permanent exhibit is presented in English and Spanish and was created by local artist Brian Gibson, and funded with a generous grant from the Resources Legacy Fund, Preserving Wild California Program.
+The Ranch House has various interactive activities for all ages!
+Learn about the San Joaquin River through the Bi-lingual Watershed Model where you can see and touch this one-of-a-kind, handcrafted model of the San Joaquin River and the land and water features that drain into it.
+The permanent exhibit is presented in English and Spanish and was created by local artist Brian Gibson, and funded with a generous grant from the Resources Legacy Fund, Preserving Wild California Program.

-Touch, see, smell and hear an engaging array of animal clues such as feathers, footprints, bones, sounds, and nests.
+Explore an engaging array of animal clues such as feathers, footprints, bones, sounds, and nests with the "Whose Clues Are Whose?" interpreting evidence activity.
 This hands-on room invites visitors of all ages to learn about signs that animals leave behind and learn to read them as a fun way to explore the Parkway and appreciate the critters who call it “home”.

 On your visit make sure to experience the UC Merced Interactive Kiosk, the kiosk allows you to see the lifecycle of a salmon in the San Joaquin River.
 Don't forget to see the salmon statue while you are there.

 These and other activities are available for visitors to explore in the Ranch House, use the links below to learn more before your next visit to the River Center.